rmanojcse06/react-web/README.md

 Load node_modules using the following command
 > npm install

+Check if babel transpiling is correct before building
+> npx babel src --out-dir dist

 Once all the modules are loaded, Type the following command
-> npx run webpack
+> npx run build

- ### Step 9: Start the application
+### Step 3: Start the application

  Now you can run the html page using `webpack-dev-server` which can be done using the following command.

- > npx webpack serve --mode development --open --hot --port 8085
+ > npx run start-dev-server

- So, that application will be running on localhost:8085 port.
+ So, that application will be running on localhost:8084 port.